So just how difficult is this ride? Should a beginning cyclist try this?

 While Kansas does not have mountains, the heart of this ride goes through the Flint Hills, which can be surprising in their gradient and length.
 In addition, Kansas weather can add difficulty – late May can be hot, and there is always the strong possibility of wind.
 While the exact direction and strength of wind is impossible to predict, it is likely that you will have at least one day with a headwind and one with a refreshing tailwind.

-Is this a good training for other rides later in the season?
+Is this good training for other rides later in the season?

 Yes!
 The 3-day length of the Cottonwood 200 makes it a perfect warm up ride for those planning week-long rides such as the Bike Across Kansas and other cross-state rides.
 Besides the physical training, the Cottonwood 200 can help you test gear and refine your packing list.
-The ride’s terrain and date on the calendar also makes it a great training ride for those planning participation in other Flint Hills rides such as the Dirty Kanza.
-Gravel routes are an option on all three days of the 2020 ride.
+The ride’s terrain and date on the calendar also makes it a great training ride for those planning participation in other Flint Hills rides such as Unbound Gravel.
+Gravel routes are an option on all three days of the 2022 ride.

 How many people will be on this ride?